 When initially setting up your application, Meta starts you in Dev (test) mode with up to 5 numbers.

-Before anything else, download the WhatsApp Business App onto your phone and create an account.
-When I did this, I initially registered with my main phone number, disconnecting it from my main WhatsApp account and causing a moment of panic.
+I initially registered with my main phone number, disconnecting it from my main WhatsApp account and causing a moment of panic.
 Thankfully, I was able to switch it back.

 Now that you have a WhatsApp Business Account, it's time to register as a Meta Developer.